Emerging from the Landscape

 Nicola studied Three Dimensional Design at Wolverhampton University, specialising in wood.
 On graduating, she received a Crafts Council Grant to set up her first studio in London.
 Nicola has exhibited nationally and internationally, and has had work commissioned by a wide range of private, corporate and public clients, including The Forestry Commission and The National Trust.
 She lives and works in the New Forest, Hampshire.

 Jane is a stained glass artist.
 She loves to experiment with mark making and surface decoration, texture and imagery, combining traditional and contemporary techniques.

 She is inspired by the landscape of the Peak District (where she lives) and its forms and the marks made by human intervention on the landscape.

 Each of these stained glass leaves is unique and hand crafted.
-She starts with a simple leaf shape and cut the glass to fit.
-I use photographic imagery in the form of digitally produced enamel transfers which I fire onto the glass.
+She starts with a simple leaf shape and cuts the glass to fit.
+She uses photographic imagery in the form of digitally produced enamel transfers which she then fires onto the glass.
 These are images of textures from nature such as stone, foliage as well as manmade patterns.
 The glass is painted using traditional stained glass paint. “ I try to work in a spontaneous way, working from sketch books and photos.”
 The glass is then fired again at a lower temperature, and then more painting and more firing.
 The pieces of glass are eventually joined with lead and then soldered together

 MATT AND AMANDA CAINES